 What is NCBA Doing?

 In 2020, USDA announced that they secured contracts worth $27.1 million to provide foot-and-mouth disease (FMD) vaccines for the National Animal Vaccine and Veterinary Countermeasures Bank (NAVVCB) that was created in the 2018 Farm Bill at the request of NCBA.
-This year the agency pledged to spend another $14.9 million for FMD vaccines.
-While this is a significant initial step forward, more work needs to be done.
-NCBA will continue to work with USDA, Congress and other stakeholders to secure future funding, making certain that the entire U.S. cattle industry is better prepared for a possible outbreak of FMD.
+In 2021, the agency pledged to spend another $14.9 million for FMD vaccines.
+While this is a significant initial step forward, we must continue to fund and support this bank and the important safety net it provides to our cattle producers.
+NCBA will continue to work with USDA, Congress and other stakeholders to secure future funding and support for the vaccine bank, making certain that the entire U.S. cattle industry is well prepared for a possible outbreak of FMD.

 Why does this matter for cattle producers?

 In the past, the U.S. response to an FMD outbreak relied predominantly on the depopulation of infected animals.
-Currently, industry leaders and regulatory authorities have shifted the strategy for managing outbreaks towards using vaccination.
-Prior to the creation of the NAVVCB in the 2018 Farm Bill, the United States relied on an FMD antigen bank that we shared with Mexico and Canada
+Currently, industry leaders and regulatory authorities have shifted the strategy for managing outbreaks toward using vaccination.
+Prior to the creation of the NAVVCB in the 2018 Farm Bill, the United States relied on a much smaller FMD vaccine bank that we shared with Mexico and Canada.

 Cattle producers play a vital role in the conservation of wildlife species.
 Many NCBA members dedicate significant time and resources to the maintenance of critical wildlife habitat, even when that work means a financial or operational loss for the operation.